hannahbnelson/mgprod/README.md

 Again replacing the `REPLACEME` string with a path to your own factory config file.
 For the postLHE step, the lobster workers can come from either the CRC or T3 resources.

 Both lobster configs sport particular run setups to try and better facilitate the transition from the first step to the second.
 Currently, these options are: `local`, `mg_studies` (which uses the `grp_tag` variable for directory naming) and ,`full_production` (which uses the `production_tag` variable for directory naming).
 Each of which sets up a particular and separate directory structure in your user area on `/hadoop`.
 Feel free to modify, or add your own setups, these are simply to make specifying the output from the LHE step and the input to the postLHE step as easy as possible.

+## Notes on the production of NAOD samples